aspose-note/Aspose.Note-for-.NET/README.md

 ## Platform Independence

-Aspose.Note for .NET can be used to build both the 32-bit and the 64-bit .NET applications, including ASP.NET, Web Services & WinForms.
-Its deployment is very easy and consists of a single assembly with no dependencies (except for the .NET framework).
-Aspose.Note.dll is CLS compliant, written entirely in C# and contains only safe managed code for .NET Framework, .NET Core & Sliverlight 3.
+Aspose.Note for .NET can be used to build both 32-bit and 64-bit .NET applications, including ASP.NET, web services and Windows applications.
+The NuGet package includes assemblies for .NET Framework 4.0, .NET Framework 4.0 Client Profile and .NET Standard 2.0 compatible runtimes.

 ## Get Started with Aspose.Note for .NET